Interview Guide for

 Areas to Cover:

-• Approach to pursuing new business
+• Approach to building business cases

 • Results achieved